-RADIUS and DIAMETER make some assumptions about the trust between traversed AAA entities in sense that object level security is not provided by neither RADIUS nor DIAMETER.
+RADIUS and Diameter make some assumptions about the trust between traversed AAA entities in sense that object level security is not provided by neither RADIUS nor Diameter.
 Hence, some trust has to be placed on the AAA entities to behave according to the defined rules.
 Furthermore, the AAA protocols do not involve the user in their protocol interaction except for tunneling authentication information (such as EAP messages) through their infrastructure.
-RADIUS and DIAMETER have even become a de-facto protocol for key distribution.
+RADIUS and Diameter have even become a de-facto protocol for key distribution.
 Hence, in the past there were some concerns about the trust placed into the infrastructure particularly from the security area when it comes to keying.
-The EAP keying infrastructure is described in [33].
+The EAP keying infrastructure is described in [23].

-16. IANA Considerations
+11. IANA Considerations

-The authors request that the Attribute Types, and Attribute Values defined in this document be registered by the Internet Assigned Numbers Authority (IANA) from the RADIUS name spaces as described in the "IANA Considerations" section of RFC 2865 [1], in accordance with BCP 26 [10].
+The authors request that the Attribute Types, and Attribute Values defined in this document be registered by the Internet Assigned Numbers Authority (IANA) from the RADIUS name spaces as described in the "IANA Considerations" section of RFC 3575 [8], in accordance with BCP 26 [9].
 Additionally, the Attribute Type should be registered in the Diameter name space.

-This document defines the following AVPs:
+This document defines the following attributes:

 Operator-Name

-Operator-Namespace

 Location-Information

 Basic-Policy-Rules

 Extended-Policy-Rules

-Location-Name

-Capability
+Challenge-Capable

+Requested-Info

-Please refer to Section 11 for the registered list of numbers.
+Please refer to Section 6 for the registered list of numbers.

-This document also instructs IANA to assign a new value for the Error-Cause attribute [5], of "Location-Info-Required" TBA.
+This document also instructs IANA to assign a new value for the Error-Cause attribute $[\underline{5}]$, of "Location-Info-Required" TBA.